-There is a fundamental choice to be made when developing a bioeconomic model for fisheries management: discrete or continuous-time modeling.
+There is a fundamental choice to be made when developing a bioeconomic model for fisheries management: discrete or continuous-time modelling.

-Continuous-time bioeconomic models are based upon the assumption that both biological processes, such as growth, and human activity, such as harvesting, are taking place continuously, while in discrete-time bioeconomic models, they are taking place at discrete-time steps (usually annual).
+Continuous-time bioeconomic models are based upon the assumption that biological processes, such as growth, and human activity, such as harvesting, are taking place continuously, while in discretetime bioeconomic models, they are taking place at discrete time steps (usually annual).
 Continuous-time models have proved to be useful for analytical purposes (Clark 2010).
 In addition, continuous-time models may serve as a conceptual framework and guideline for discrete-time models, despite the difficulty they present in terms of estimation.
 However, continuous-time models are unable to encompass sequential effects, commonplace in real world fisheries, due to the fact that the response of fish stocks to external factors, such as harvesting, is instantaneous.
-Moreover, both biological processes, like spawning, and human activity, such as harvesting, are seasonal rather than continuous over time (Clark 2010; Bjørndal and Munro 2012).
+Moreover, biological processes, like spawning, and human activity, such as harvesting, are seasonal rather than continuous over time (Clark 2010; Bjørndal and Munro 2012).
 In addition, data are usually available on an annual basis.
-For these reasons, discrete-time models, which are generally an approximation of continuous-time models, are often used to analyze optimal management of commercial fisheries.
+For these reasons, discrete-time models, which are generally an approximation of continuous-time models, are often used to analyze the optimal management of commercial fisheries.
 As pointed out by Bjørndal and Munro (2012), it is often not only necessary, but also appropriate to turn to discrete-time models, especially when using empirical models.
-In addition, most modeling of economic time series works with discrete time, yet time is in fact continuous (Sims 2008).
+In addition, most of the modelling of economic time series works with discrete time, yet time is in fact continuous (Sims 2008).
+Models of human cooperation from the viewpoint of statistical physics are also developed in discrete-time (Perc 2016; Wang et al. 2016; Perc et al. 2017).